Codeinwp/tweet-old-post/readme.txt

 **Plugin doesn't post at the regular interval or sends more posts than it should send to social networks.**

-- Have a look at this document for [how to fix this Revive Old Post Schedule.](https://docs.revive.social/article/686-fix-revive-old-post-not-posting)
+- Have a look at this document for [how to fix this Revive Old Posts Schedule.](https://docs.revive.social/article/686-fix-revive-old-post-not-posting)

 **Post are not sent to the social networks and I always see the green badge with 'Sharing'**

-- Have a look at this document for [how to fix this Revive Old Post not posting.](https://docs.revive.social/article/686-fix-revive-old-post-not-posting)
+- Have a look at this document for [how to fix this Revive Old Posts not posting.](https://docs.revive.social/article/686-fix-revive-old-post-not-posting)

 **How do I add a Facebook account**